 Warwick boys are immersed in separate sciences from the outset and the vast majority are taught by specialist teachers.
 The course develops an appreciation of the particulate nature of matter and understanding how everyday observations (like dissolving, burning or filtration) can be explained systematically in terms of chemistry.
 Emphasis is placed on the ability to explain concepts rather than factual recall.
 The scientific method is also developed by frequent practical work; how to plan investigations, make valid observations and measurements, using data to support conclusions.
 Throughout the course, ideas about particles are developed to distinguish between physical and chemical changes and to understand the specific nature of chemical compounds.

-AQA Chemistry is offered at GCSE and is a compulsory subject.
-The majority of boys sit the separate sciences at GCSE.
-A Double Award option is also offered (where boys study all three sciences separately but are awarded two GCSE’s at the end of the course) where there is evidence to suggest that this would lead to better examination outcomes.
-The course develops a more categoric understanding of how different particles behave and interact with each other.
+AQA Chemistry is offered at GCSE and two out of the three sciences are compulsory.
+This Chemistry AQA course develops a more categoric understanding of how different particles behave and interact with each other.
 Ultimately the themes for different types of structures and reactions are related to examples of how we observe chemistry in everyday life or industry.
 Practical work is frequent and the GCSE requires core practicals to be completed which are encompassed by the course.
 The syllabus is examined in two papers at the end of the three-year period.
 Both papers evaluate students’ understanding of their practical work and methods.

 Chemistry is one of the most challenging A Level choices available at Warwick.
 The rewards for meeting the high demands of the course are considerable.
 Chemistry is one of the eight ‘facilitating subjects’ listed by the Russell Group of Universities; these are the subjects that offer the widest range of options into their courses.
 While offering flexibility in the future, chemistry develops analytical thinking, problem solving, data-supported decision making skills as well as the ability to wrestle with abstract concepts.
 Warwick boys follow the Edexcel syllabus and sit three papers at the end of their Upper Sixth, covering the complimentary streams of physical, inorganic and organic chemistry.
 Practical investigative work is frequent and boys cover the core practicals required by the exam board as a matter of course.